JuliaSurv/NetSurvival.jl/docs/src/example.md

 (nrow(colrec) - sum(colrec.status)) / nrow(colrec)
 ```

 In other terms, the censorship rate is of 16.6%, meaning the event, in this case death, was not observed for only 16.6% of the patients.
+This is a low censorship rate and thus the quality of the signal will be pretty good.

 ### Mortalility table